What does it mean to be vegan? — Beyond Veganism

 Cob is just flat-out more sensible.
 You can see for yourself in this eye-opening enjoyable documentary called First Earth: Uncompromising Architecture.
 (It starts out sounding sad, but this documentary is actually very uplifting.)
 If you want to build your own cob house, there are dozens of great books.
 I've recently finished reading The Cobber's Companion, which gave me all the basics I need to know to build my own home that will last for centuries in any climate.

-If you consider everything else I've just said, you'll see that it is no longer a question of “is it vegan?” to me, or “was it made from renewable resources?”.
+If you consider everything I've just said, you'll see that it is no longer a question of “is it vegan?” to me, or “was it made from renewable resources?”.
 If you ask a single simple question like that, you'll make a better decision than an impulsive one, but it'll be far from the best you can do.

 Consider this: Setting foot inside most stores in and of itself isn't really vegan.
 After all, you're being party to animals and ecosystems being hurt just by showing up at a Walmart, or pretty much any store at all that isn't a “ma & pa shop”.